 Fallbrook High invites alumni, community to Homecoming game

-FALLBROOK - Alumni and friends of Fallbrook High School are encouraged to attend the Homecoming varsity football game at 7 p.m.
+Village News Staff Alumni and friends of Fallbrook High School are encouraged to attend the Homecoming varsity football game at 7 p.m.
 Friday, Oct.
-4 at the Fallbrook High School football field where the Warriors will host the Valley Center Jaguars.
+4, at the Fallbrook High School football field where the Warriors will host the Valley Center Jaguars.

+The Fallbrook High School JROTC program will present the colors and the Fallbrook High School Madrigals and Madrigal Alumni will sing the national anthem following the dedication.
+Varsity football kick-off is 7 p.m.

 Instead of the traditional Homecoming floats, each class and FHS staff will decorate a golf cart, which will carry the Homecoming court to the coronation location at the 50 yard line.